10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 1. Sharper in fidelity - icon fonts can be a bit pixelated, because the browser treats them as text (i.e. anti-aliased).
 While this can sometimes be overcome by adjusting `font-smoothing`.
 This approach is not recommended.
 2. Broader CSS control - individual stroke and fill properties can be adjusted.
-3. Semantics - icon fonts are typically rendered using pseudo-elements and an empty `<span>` element.
-This is not ideal semantics.
-Whereas, an `<svg>` is semantically an image.
+3. Semantics - An `<svg>` element has semantic meaning as an image.
+This helps communicate to browsers and assitive technology the intended meaning of the element.
 4. Accessibility - while font icons _can_ be implemented in an accessible way.
 There are obscure instances where glyphs have mixed Unicode meaning and can be output in inconsistent manner.
 Whereas, an SVG is output _as is_.

 ### Best Practices &amp; Common Usage